Taxi Driver Assessment FAQs

 You can use a manual or automatic vehicle, regardless of which vehicle you intend to use once you have successfully become a taxi driver (unless the council you apply with stipulates any other terms).

 The vehicle being used can be of any age or make, however it must be a “car” with rear seats.
 You cannot use a van, or a car derived van (you can however use a van if it is designed solely for carrying passengers e.g. 8-seater vehicle or converted to carry wheelchair passengers).

-The vehicle must be taxed, insured, have a valid MOT and be roadworthy.
+The vehicle must be taxed, insured, have a valid MOT, be roadworthy and not be showing any warning lights on the dashboard.
 Green Penny reserves the right to check if the vehicle being used for assessment has a valid MOT certificate and tax.
 Only vehicles which examiners have reasonable concern with will be checked, and it will not change how long the driving assessment lasts.
 If a vehicle is found to not have either a valid MOT certificate or tax, the assessment will not go ahead, and you will not be entitled to a refund.